Are you considering purchasing a new fish or two? Have you already made the purchase of your tank and finned family members?

 This should be done every two weeks or so.

-Luckily, with regular cleaning, you won’t have to worry about emptying all of the water at once.
+Luckily, with regular cleaning, you won’t have to worry about emptying all the water at once.

-Aside from the fact that dumping all the water can be cumbersome and messy, it also gets rid of all the ‘good’ bacteria that have built up.
+Aside from the fact that dumping all the water can be cumbersome and messy, it also removes all the ‘good’ bacteria that have built up.

 Keeping Your New Pet Fish Healthy